clintlosee/react-course/react-router-exercise/README.md

-# React-Skeleton
+# React-Router-Exercise

 ### Project Development Instructions
-This is a starter application for React projects.
+This is an example application for React projects that implements React Router.
 It is based on React and NodeJS.

 To use this application, you must install NodeJS.
 `cd` into your desired directory and then `git clone` the repository.